-- (I) A student will be refused re-registration at the Institution for any instructional programme if he/she is unable, due to unsatisfactory academic progress, to complete the instructional programme for which he/she is, or has most re- cently registered, within the maximum period of registered study stipulated in the relevant Rule (Rule G I9 to G25 refer) - (2) Notwithstanding Rule G17(1), the executive Committee of the relevant Fac- ulty Board may, in circumstances which they deem exceptional, grant a stu- dent a further period/s of registration for completion of any instructional programme. - (3) A student may appeal against the application of Rule G17(1) in accordance with Rule G1 (8)"
+- (1) A student will be refused re-registration at the Institution for any instructional programme if he/she is unable, due to unsatisfactory academic progress, to complete the instructional programme for which he/she is, or has most recently registered, within the maximum period of registered study stipulated in the relevant Rule (Rule G19 to G25 refer) - (2) Notwithstanding Rule G17(1), the executive Committee of the relevant Faculty Board may, in circumstances which they deem exceptional, grant a student a further period/s of registration for completion of any instructional programme. - (3) A student may appeal against the application of Rule G17(1) in accordance with Rule G1(8)"

-TEACHING AND LEARING COMMITTEE
+TEACHING AND LEARNING COMMITTEE

-The Teaching and Learning Committee is headed by the coordinator for the Teaching and Learning Committee who will be assisted by the School of Education programme coordinator and all focus area coordinators.
+The Teaching and Learning Committee is headed by the coordinator for the Teaching and Learning Committee who will be assisted by the School of Education programme coordinator and all Focus Area Co-ordinators.

-INDICATIVE CONTENT

-NB: Students to read this section in conjunction with the relevant student guides.
+9. INDICATIVE CONTENT NB: Students to read this section in conjunction with the relevant student guides.

-Core Subjects are Compulsory for all B Ed Students EDUCATION I (EDUC 101)
+Core Modules are Compulsory for all B Ed Students: SP and FET EDUCATION I